 - The CPS must closely monitor these cases to ensure the correct CTL is calculated.
 Monitoring may require daily contact with the prison, police, court and/or defence.
 Alternatively the court should be asked to adjourn the case (to a date within the CTL) to check the defendant's remand status.

 - If a CTL expires without an extension, the accused has an immediate right to bail under the provisions of the Bail Act 1976.
 A court may impose conditional bail on release (Archbold Chapter 3) but may not impose a security or a surety.

 - Bail Granted shortly before a CTL expiry date

-- Problems can occur where bail is granted a few days before a CTL expires because any re-arrest for breach of bail may mean a CTL expires before the defendant appears at the court dealing with the case.
-Transfers within the prison estate may prevent appearance before a CTL expiry where only a few days remained.
+- If bail is granted under the Bail Act, then the CTL clock stops but any breach of bail and remand in custody restarts the CTL.
+In this scenario problems can occur where bail is granted a few days before a CTL expires because any re-arrest for breach of bail may mean a CTL expires before the defendant appears at court.

 - Section 25 Criminal Justice and Public Order Act 1994

 - This section restricts bail for defendants charged with or convicted of homicide or rape after previous convictions for such offences.The provision applies (even after a CTL has expired or an extension refused)where a defendant has beencharged with homicide or rape (or any other offence in section 25(2), or an attempt to commit any of those offences) and has a previous conviction for any offence in that subsection.
 If the offence is one of manslaughter, the section only applies where the defendant was imprisoned or detained.